emmanuelstroem/macosetup/README.md

 - `brew` to install the Homebrew packages and
 - `mas` to install the Apple App Store apps like Xcode

+# Pre-Requisites:
+- Login to Mac App Store before executing the script
+- Authenticate terminal to github using the command `ssh -T git@github.com`

+# NOTE:
+- Some apps will require you to enter you computer login password during install (keep an eye on the terminal) -

 # Instructions
 ## Clone the Repo
 ```